tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 ### Asset Reissuance

-The confidential asset scheme allows the asset owner to later increase or decrease the amount of the asset in circulation, if an asset reissuance token is generated together with the initial asset issuance.
-Given an asset entropy $ E $, the asset reissuance capability is the element (asset tag) $ H_{A^*} \in \mathbb G $ obtained using an alternate auxiliary input $ A^* $ defined as
+The confidential asset scheme allows the asset owner to later increase or decrease the amount of the asset in circulation, given that an asset reissuance token is generated together with the initial asset issuance.
+Given an asset entropy $ E $, the asset reissuance capability is the element (asset tag) $ H_{\hat A} \in \mathbb G $ obtained using an alternate auxiliary input $ \hat A $ defined as
 $$
-A^* = \mathrm {Hash} ( E \parallel 1)
+\hat A = \mathrm {Hash} ( E \parallel 1)
 $$
-The resulting asset tag $ H_{A^*} \in \mathbb G $ is linked to its reissuance capability, and the asset owner can assert their reissuance right by revealing the blinding factor $ r $ for the reissuance capability along with the original asset entropy $ E $.
+The resulting asset tag $ H_{\hat A} \in \mathbb G $ is linked to its reissuance capability, and the asset owner can assert their reissuance right by revealing the blinding factor $ r $ for the reissuance capability along with the original asset entropy $ E $.
 An asset reissuance input then consists of the spend of a UTXO containing an asset reissuance capability, the original asset entropy, the blinding factor for the asset commitment of the UTXO being spent, either an explicit reissuance amount or Pedersen commitment a range proof.
 The same mechanism can be used to manage capabilities for other restricted operations for example to decrease issuance, or to make the commitment generator the hash of a script that validates the spending transaction.